Thanatocoenosis

 Thanatocoenosis (from Greek language thanatos - death and koinos - common) are all the embedded fossils at a single discovery site.
-This site may be referred to as a death assemblage.
+This site may be referred to as a "death assemblage".
 Such groupings are composed of fossils of organisms which may not have been associated during life, often originating from different habitats.
 Examples include marine fossils having been brought together by a water current or animal bones having been deposited by a predator.
+A site containing thanatocoenosis elements can also lose clarity in its faunal history by more recent intruding factors such as burrowing microfauna or stratigraphic disturbances born from anthropogenic methods.